Center of Excellence in Orthopedic Surgery

 The applicant facility performs at least 200 orthopedic surgery procedures annually.

-Each applicant surgeon has performs at least 150 procedures annually and served as the primary surgeon for at least 125 orthopedic surgery procedures in their lifetime.
+Each applicant surgeon has performs at least 150 procedures annually and served as the primary surgeon for at least 200 orthopedic surgery procedures in their lifetime.

 For surgeons, procedures performed at any facility may be used toward volume.
 No closed internal fixations or diagnostic only procedures count toward volume.
 Surgeons must have served as the primary surgeon for a procedure to qualify.
 If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship or residency may qualify.
 Cases in which the surgeon served as co-surgeon or assisting surgeon do not qualify.